 Personal injury lawyers in Houston work hard to settle their cases.
 They know it’s better for you.
 It’s also better for them.
 They don’t want to work on a case for a year and then lose.
 If this happens, they walk away with nothing just like their client.

-The courts also encourage you to settle your case.
+The courts also encourage you to settle your personal injury lawsuit.
 Judges hate to have their dockets clogged with personal injury cases.
 They can drag on for months and months.
 Some take more than a year to get resolved.

-What are the Benefits of Settling Your Case?
+What are the Benefits of Settling Your Personal Injury Lawsuit?

 When your attorney first files your personal injury suit, they know there’s a good chance you’ll settle.
 Settlements are faster and cheaper than going to trial.
 They’re encouraged by the court.

 Your complaint is going to demand that you receive certain compensation.
 Most injury lawyers in Texas purposely demand more than they think they’d get if the case goes to trial.
 This gives them some wiggle room when it comes time to negotiate your settlement.

 For example, let’s say you have suffered a slip and fall.
 You sustained a broken ankle and a neck injury.
 You didn’t need surgery or physical therapy.
 However, you were out of work for about six weeks.
 You also accrued a lot of medical bills in the process.